 The information on tree related matters on the Council's website will be updated to include the Tree and Woodland Management Guidelines.
-Contact information is given in Appendix B, including how to make an enquiry or report a tree safety issue in an emergency.
+Contact information is given in Appendix B, including how to make and enquiry or report a tree in an emergency.